15 Quick Tips for Managing Caregiver Stress

 For a quick spa-like experience, use a shower aromatherapy tablet that’s designed for use in the shower – keep it at the edge of the water so it won’t wash away too quickly.

-Or, try using a magnesium spray like this one or this simple DIY version.
+Or try a magnesium spray, or this simple DIY version.

-Next Step Get all 33 stress relieving tips in the full article at The Rising Spoon
+Next Steps: Get all 33 stress relieving tips in the full article at The Rising Spoon

 Recommended for you: